IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

     - Removing a facet: to remove a facet, click on the X next to a chosen facet in search string above the results OR a chosen facet can be removed by clicking on the X next to it in the facets pane to the left of the results
     - Viewing more or less: the top five results show in each facet, to view more, click on "More..." in the bottom right of a facet.
 Once you've chosen to see more, an option to view less will appear in the bottom left of the facet.

-- Result cards: after entering a search term or query, results cards that match appear underneath the search bar and to the right of the facets.
+- Result cards: after entering a search term or query, results cards that match your term or query appear underneath the search bar and to the right of the facets.
     - Relevancy of results: each results card shows which metadata fields match the search query or term you entered into the search bar with the matching term or query bolded.
 If the search term or query was found in the title or name of the dataverse, dataset, or file, the search term or query will be bolded within it.

 - Other basic search features: